 - Users are in the office, and they’re supposed to get one proxy server.

 - They go home or on the road .. you want them to drop the in-house one, and pick up another / none.

 How are you going to do that ?
 With PolicyPak..
 Easy.
 Here’s the how-to video.

 Note: This video shows Firefox, but it works perfectly with IE, Chrome, ETC with our preconfigured Paks.

 PolicyPak: Manage different proxy settings, even when offline video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this quick demonstration, I’m going to show you how you can use PolicyPak to when you’re on a particular IP subnet range get a particular proxy server, and when you’re not on a particular IP range get a different proxy server.

 I’m going to do this demonstration with Firefox, but it works perfectly well if you’re using PolicyPak in conjunction with Internet Explorer or other utilities that use a proxy.
 Let’s get started by taking a look.
 Here’s my “Mozilla Firefox” on my target machine.
 If I go to “Options” here, the “Home Page” isn’t set and also the proxy server isn’t set.

 What we want to say is, when I’m on a particular IP range – and this particular machine happens to be on IP range “192.168” – so when I’m on one range, get one set of settings; when I’m on another range, get a different set of settings.
 The best part is PolicyPak can dictate those settings continuously, even when the computer is offline.
 I’m going to show you that as well.